Dalton Philips: Tenure at DAA

 On 1 June 2022, Dalton was called to appear before the Oireachtas transport committee.
 Dalton's daa, having presided over multiple days of prolonged queues, more than 1,000 passengers missing a flight in one day and providing no guarantee that such queues would not return was described by Minister of State in the Department of Finance, Seán Fleming as a "reflection of bad management, full stop".
 The Taoiseach said the delays are "unacceptable for passengers and their families."

 In May 2021, Philips had defended the decision to lay off 2,000 of DAA's 7,750 staff, despite the state backstop in place at the time as necessary, stating, "if you had that [bailout] mentality, it’s all over...we have to carry our own water."
 The decision to fire so many staff was criticised in June 2022 in Dáil Éireann, with deputies claiming that the resultant airport delays had made Ireland in to a "laughing stock".

 Greencore

-In September 2022, Philips joined Greencore as CEO, describing the convenience food producer at the time of his arrival as "a bit battered and bruised" following the effects of Brexit, pandemic lockdowns, post-Covid supply chain constraints and the cost-of-living crisis (source: The Sunday Times, Irish edition, 5 January 2023).
-His turnaround plan was based on a three-phase recovery strategy, which included shedding unprofitable contracts, reducing headcount, exiting non-core businesses and returning Greencore's profits to pre-Covid levels.
-At its full year results in December 2024, Greencore reported a near-28 per cent rise in operating profits to £97.5m for the 12 months to 30 September 2024, just below pre-Covid levels, and announced a return to paying dividends (source: Greencore FY24 results).
-In July 2025, Greencore raised its profit guidance for the 12 months to 30 September 2025 for the third time in four months following an acceleration in sales (source: The Times, 23 July 2025).
+Philips became CEO and executive director of Greencore in September 2022.

+In December 2025, Philips was named Business Person of the Year at the Business & Finance Awards in recognition of his work at Greencore.